 - Avoid carrying bags that are easy to snatch.
 Hold bags and backpacks in front of you.

-- When driving or parking your car, make sure valuables are out of sight.
+- When driving or parking your car, ensure valuables are out of sight.

 - Use ATMs in controlled areas such as within banks, shops and shopping centres.
 Avoid ATMs that open onto the street, especially at night.

 - Check ATM machines for skimming devices before use.
-Avoid ATMs that appear to have been tampered with.
+Avoid ATMs that look like they have been tampered with.

 - Be aware of internet scams.